 The tables in bookstores can be overwhelming: Every book cover looks appealing, every blurb glows with praise.
 Sometimes, you just need a recommendation from a human, someone you trust.
 Below, 10 members of the TED community — with very different points of view — share the books they think you’ll enjoy this summer.
 Their selections […]Continue reading

 Why you should listen

-Christopher Soghoian is a champion of digital privacy rights, with a particular focus on the role that third-party service providers play in enabling governments to monitor its citizens.
-As the principal technologist at the American Civil Liberties Union, he monitors the intersection of federal surveillance and citizen's rights.
+Christopher Soghoian is a champion of digital privacy rights, with a focus on the role that third-party service providers play in enabling governments to monitor citizens.
+As the principal technologist at the American Civil Liberties Union, he explores the intersection of federal surveillance and citizen's rights.

 Before joining the ACLU, he was the first-ever technologist for the Federal Trade Commision's Division of Privacy and Identity Protection, where he worked on investigations of Facebook, Twitter, MySpace and Netflix.
 Soghoian is also the creator of Do Not Track, an anti-tracking device that all major web browsers now use, and his work has been cited in court.

 Christopher Soghoian on the TED Blog

 In Session 2 of the TED Fellows talks, we learn about the FBI’s use of informants in counterterrorism operations, how giant pouched rats are helping to save lives, laser-delivered HIV drugs, how Silicon Valley companies are working to protect our privacy — and that’s not to mention the piano solo, percussive dance and opera!
 Sri Lankan […]Continue reading

 Our office might be closed for summer vacation, but the TED Fellows are hard at work at the very first TED Fellows Retreat, happening now in Whistler, British Columbia.
 Because the Fellows have proliferated since the program officially launched in 2009, many of these extraordinary thinkers have never had a chance to meet and conspire.
 And thus, the TED […]Continue reading